pilau/base/README.md

 Pilau Base
 =======

-* This is a parent framework theme for creating custom WordPress sites.
+* This is a parent theme for creating custom WordPress sites.
-* It is intended for use with the child theme [Pilau Starter](https://github.com/pilau/starter).
+* It's intended for use with the child theme [Pilau Starter](https://github.com/pilau/starter).

 Neither Starter nor Base can be used "out of the box"!
 There are barely any styles, and many things need to be initialized.